-Approach to Artificial On 22 April 2024, the Financial Conduct Authority (FCA) and the Bank of Eng Intelligence (including the Prudential Regulation Authority (PRA), together the Bank) published updates on their approach to artificial intelligence (AI).
-The FCA's Date published: 3 May 2024 update is available here and the Bank's update is available here.
-Date published.
-3 Way 2024 Firms should now expect, where they are using AI, that they will need to be a
+Approach to Artificial Intelligence

+On 22 April 2024, the Financial Conduct Authority (FCA) and the Bank of England (including the Prudential Regulation Authority (PRA), together the Bank) published updates on their approach to artificial intelligence (Al).
+The FCA's update is available here and the Bank's update is available here.